BrigDan/UXblog/_posts/2019-04-10-user-research.md

 ## Audience Segmentation
 In order to further break down demographics into something more homogeneous I categorised the normal and niche users within my age range.

-Based on a questionnaire(_Figure 1.1_) I've had with 25 users, I have an idea of the average user of my product.
+Based on a questionnaire  (_Figure 1.1_) I've created which 25 users responded to, I have managed to obtain an idea of the average user of my product.

 ![Questionnaire](/assets/img/questionnaire.png)
 (_Figure 1.1_)